 - Performing movement and puppetry for film, TV and theatre

-- Creating and supervising movement and puppetry teams on projects (including features)
+- Creating and supervising movement and puppetry teams on feature film projects, large and small

 - Collaborating closely with Visual FX as performer and puppeteer